nocomplexity/SecurityArchitecture/06-secmodels.rst

 NIST Cloud Computing Security model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sooner or later you will be creating a solution or privacy architecture where cloud hosting plays a significant part.
+Sooner or later you create a solution or privacy architecture where cloud hosting plays a significant part.
 The NIST cloud computing security reference model is a very good model to use as reference.